polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 *  Rewatching lecture Introducing with Differential Privacy and Evaluating the privacy of a function.
 *  Start differential privacy implementing into real world project so i choose MNIST dataset by the help of https://github.com/dashitoishi23/PATE-Analysis-on-DL-Models/blob/master/PATE_Analysis_on_Deep_Learning_Models.ipynb
 *  Reading [The Algorithmic Foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf)

+#### Sarah

+* Read the next few subsections of Chapter 5.5 of Deep Learning by Goodfellow
+* Read part of the a Nature article [Unsupervised Word Embeddings Capture Latent Knowledge From Materials Science Literature](https://www.researchgate.net/publication/334209824_Unsupervised_word_embeddings_capture_latent_knowledge_from_materials_science_literature)
+* Also spent time with the t-shirt group planning committee preparing for the live stream and AMA on Friday